 God told Adam that if they were to eat of the tree of the knowledge of good and evil, they would die that very day.
 He said: “In the day you eat of it you shall surely die (or ‘dying you shall die’).”
 Nevertheless, we see that they continued living for nearly a millennium.
 Why didn’t Adam and Eve physically die on the very same day they ate the forbidden fruit?
 In what sense was this fulfilled?

 A separation occurred the very moment that Adam and Eve acted independently from God in disobedience.
 They died spiritually in the sense of being separated from spirit-to-Spirit communion with God who is Spirit.
 Self-consciousness replaced God-consciousness, and for the first time they became aware of their nakedness.
-Their reaction was to hide from God and this death or separation continues in all of Adam’s race until they become reconciled to God in their hearts through Christ, the Last Adam, who is a life-giving Spirit.
-(1Cor 15:45)
+Their reaction was to hide from God and this death or separation continues in all of Adam’s race until one becomes reconciled to God in their hearts through Christ, the Last Adam, who is a life-giving Spirit (1Cor 15:45).

 I believe that Satan, the accuser, was right there reminding God of His word when He said that they would surely die.
 Satan is a legalist in the sense that he knows that God cannot lie and therefore he laid claim to the power of death – he now had the legal right to take their lives.
 And I believe that he would have taken their lives right then and there, but God in His mercy intervened, shedding the blood of innocent animals to cover them.